-- (4) Pursuant to a filing made by FMR with the Securities and Exchange Commission on February 14, 2014, Fidelity Management & Research Company ("Fidelity"), 82 Devonshire Street, Boston, MA 02109, a wholly-owned subsidiary of FMR LLC and a registered investment adviser, is the beneficial owner of 271,900 shares of Class A Common Stock as the result of acting as investment advisor to various investment companies.
-As explained above, all of such 271,900 shares may not be voted at the Annual Meeting and are not included in the total number of shares entitled to vote at the meeting.
-If FMR's voting rights had not been suspended and such shares had been so included, they would have represented 12.5% of the outstanding shares.
-Pursuant to such filing, the ownership of one investment company, Fidelity Low-Priced Stock Fund, amounted to 271,900 shares or 12.5% of the Class A Common Stock outstanding.
-Edward C. Johnson III and FMR LLC, through its control of Fidelity and the funds, each have sole power to dispose of the 271,900 shares.
-The filing states that the sole power to vote these shares resides with the boards of trustees of the various funds. - (5) Pursuant to a filing made by GAMCO with the Securities and Exchange Commission on November 12, 2013, Mario J. Gabelli and various entities which he directly or indirectly controls or for which he acts as chief investment officer beneficially own 731,347 shares of Class A Common Stock.
-The filing discloses that the beneficial ownership of three such investment companies is as follows: Gabelli Funds, LLC: 348,500 shares; GAMCO Asset Management Inc.: 253,700 shares; and Teton Advisors, Inc.: 129,147 shares.
-According to such filing, each of the Reporting Persons and Covered Persons has the sole power to vote or direct the vote and sole power to dispose or to direct the disposition of the Securities reported for it, either for its own benefit or for the benefit of its investment clients or its partners, as the case may be, except that (i) GAMCO does not have the authority to vote 58,000 of its reported shares, (ii) Gabelli Funds has sole dispositive and voting power with respect to the shares of Bel held by the Funds so long as the aggregate voting interest of all joint filers does not exceed 25% of their total voting interest in Bel and, in that event, the Proxy Voting Committee of each Fund shall respectively vote that Fund's shares, (iii) at any time, the Proxy Voting Committee of each such Fund may take and exercise in its sole discretion the entire voting power with respect to the shares held by such fund under special circumstances such as regulatory considerations, and (iv) the power of Mario Gabelli, GAMCO Investors, Inc., and GGCP Inc. is indirect with respect to Securities beneficially owned directly by other Reporting Persons.
-As explained above, all of such 731,347 shares may not be voted at the Annual Meeting and are not included in the total number of shares entitled to vote at the meeting.
-If GAMCO's voting rights had not been suspended and such shares had been so included, they would have represented 33.6% of the outstanding shares.
+- (4) Pursuant to a filing made by FMR, Abigail P. Johnson and Fidelity Low-Priced Stock Fund, as reporting persons, with the Securities and Exchange Commission on February 12, 2016, FMR Co., Inc., 245 Summer Street, Boston, MA 02210, a wholly-owned subsidiary of FMR LLC and a registered investment adviser, is the beneficial owner of 215,000 shares, or 9.89%, of the Class A Common Stock as the result of acting as investment advisor to various investment companies.
+Pursuant to such filing, the ownership of one investment company, Fidelity Low-Priced Stock Fund, amounted to 196,500 shares, or 9.03% of the Class A Common Stock outstanding.
+However, as a result of the suspension of voting rights of one other shareholder, FMR's percentage of the voting shares is 12.85%.
+Abigail P. Johnson is a director, Vice Chairman and CEO and President of FMR.
+The filing states that the sole power to vote these shares resides with the boards of trustees of the various funds managed by Fidelity Management & Research Company, a wholly-owned subsidiary of FMR. - (5) Pursuant to a filing made by GAMCO with the Securities and Exchange Commission on September 2, 2015, Mario J. Gabelli and various entities which he directly or indirectly controls or for which he acts as chief investment officer beneficially own 501,468 shares of Class A Common Stock.
+The filing discloses that the beneficial ownership of two of such investment companies is as follows: Gabelli Funds, LLC: 268.868 shares (or 12.36%) and GAMCO Asset Management Inc.: 232,600 shares (or 10.69%).
+According to such filing, each of the Reporting Persons and Covered Persons (as defined in the filing) has the sole power to vote or direct the vote and sole power to dispose or to direct the disposition of the securities reported for it, either for its own benefit or for the benefit of its investment clients or its partners, as the case may be, except that (i) GAMCO does not have the authority to vote 53,200 of its reported shares, (ii) Gabelli Funds has sole dispositive and voting power with respect to the shares of Bel held by the Funds so long as the aggregate voting interest of all joint filers does not exceed 25% of their total voting interest in Bel and, in that event, the proxy voting committee of each Fund shall respectively vote that Fund's shares, (iii) at any time, the proxy voting committee of each such Fund may take and exercise in its sole discretion the entire voting power with respect to the shares held by such fund under special circumstances such as regulatory considerations, and (iv) the power of Mario Gabelli, GAMCO Investors, Inc., and GGCP, Inc. is indirect with respect to securities beneficially owned directly by other Reporting Persons.
+As explained above, all of such 501,468 shares may not be voted at the Annual Meeting and are not included in the total number of shares entitled to vote at the meeting.
+If GAMCO's voting rights had not been suspended and such shares had been so included, they would have represented 23.06% of the outstanding shares.

-2015 Annual Meeting; Nominations
+2017 Annual Meeting; Nominations